otopalik/otopalik.github.io/content/post/project-management/index.md

 ---
-title: Adriane starts at Janelia Research Campus, Elizabeth Kim joins the lab.
+title: Adriane starts at Janelia, Elizabeth Kim joins the lab.
-summary:
+summary: Happy to be here!
 date: 2023-10-09
 tags:
   - Wowchemy